Cantika23/aibase/frontend/src/lib/conv-id.md

-# Client ID Management
+# Conversation ID Management

-This document describes the client ID management system implemented in the frontend application.
+This document describes the conversation ID management system implemented in the frontend application.

 ## Overview

-The client ID system provides a persistent way to identify and track individual client sessions across browser restarts and page reloads.
+The conversation ID system provides a persistent way to identify and track individual client sessions across browser restarts and page reloads.
 This is useful for:

 - Maintaining conversation history continuity
 - Debugging and troubleshooting